 This goes without saying, but dropping the speaker, dropping things on the speaker and other physical traumas will wear the speaker faster or damage them instantaneously.

 Additional Wear Issues For Alternative Driver Types

-As mentioned previously, I’ll discuss the additional causes for ear in non-standard speaker types.
+As mentioned previously, I’ll discuss the additional causes for wear in non-standard speaker types.

 Ribbon speaker drivers, as the name would suggest, utilize a ribbon diaphragm to produce sound.
 These ribbons (like those found in their microphone counterparts) are prone to wear.
 Tiny particles of dust can cause micro-tears in the ribbon, thereby wearing it out.
 The ribbon can also succumb to sag if the speaker is not positioned or stored correctly.

 Electrostatic speakers are much less resistant to humidity, which can lead to wearing out of the panels (along with the other components).
 Besides the typical wear, electrostatic speakers are durable so long as they’re operated in dry environments.

 Unfortunately, speakers are not immune from the detrimental effects of time, but a high-quality speaker, when cared for properly, will likely last 50 years or more.
 With a bit of care and attention, you should be able to get a respectable life span out of many of the more budget options, too.

 It is important to remember that looking after your speakers will help keep them working over a longer period of time.
 Avoid moisture, overloading and excessive heat, leaving them on (if they’re active), and, of course, avoid any impacts, such as dropping them.